aros-development-team/AROS/arch/all-mingw32/README.txt

  In order to run AROS open a command line, go to root AROS directory ("AROS"), and run "boot\AROSBootstrap.exe".
 This port behaves like UNIX-hosted, it uses emul.handler, which makes your current directory to be root of your SYS:.
-Default kernel file expected by the bootstrap is "boot\kernel".
-You can explicitly specify another kernel to boot at bootstrap's command line.
- Currently bootstrap allocates a fixed 100MB chunk of memory for use by AROS.
-In future you'll be able to change this, i'm planning also managed memory support (like on Linux).
+ You can specify some options on the command line for bootstrap and AROS.
+Enter "boot\AROSBootstrap.exe -h" to learn about them. --hostmem option currently does nothing.

  3. HACKING